Not Just Towers: Adding Cat Shelves To Your Walls

 The Easiest Way To Install Shelves

 Once the cat shelves are installed, it’s time to let your cats enjoy them!
 Let your cats decide to go up or not, though if needed you can use some catnip/silver vine to attract them to a shelf or leave out some treats to entice them to explore.
-I don’t suggest picking your cat up and placing them on the shelves as this may scare them (kind of like how I don’t suggest picking your cat up to “show” them where the litter box is located) and then they’ll be less likely to use the shelves.
+Just don’t pick up your cat and place them on the shelves as this may scare them (kind of like how you don’t need to “show” them where the litter box is located).
 That would be a lot of work and money invested for your cats to develop an aversion to the shelves.

-Deciding how to catify your space can be overwhelming so if you’d like some personalized help, check out my Catification package.
-I’ll come to your home and help you decide on what to do and how to layout your space to prevent behavior problems and make your cat happy.
+Deciding how to catify your space can be overwhelming so if you’d like some personalized help, I’m happy to help.
+I can help you decide what to get and how to layout your space to prevent behavior problems and make your cat happy.
 We aren’t limited to talking about cat shelves, either.
 I’m happy to come up with a custom plan to make your space cat AND human friendly!

 Need help with your cat’s behavior?